henryk/unchanging-ink/doc/protocol.md

 The `mth` member of `proof` provides a reference to the main Merkle tree in shortened URL format: `authority/i#version:mth` with the following parts:

-* `authority` is a DNS name of the authority managing the tree, such as `unchanging.ink`
+* `authority` is an abbreviated URL of the authority managing the tree, such as `unchanging.ink`.
+Protocol is implied to be `https://` if missing.
+Port number is optional.
 * `i` is the interval index as an integer encoded base 10, starting at `0`
 * `version` is the version identifier, currently `v1`
-* `mth` is the main tree hash at tree height `i`, base64 encoded
+* `mth` is the main tree hash at tree height `i`, base64 urlsafe encoded

-By convention interpreting this string as an HTTP URL should lead to a human readable web site with further information.
+By convention interpreting this string as an URL (defaulting to protocol https) should lead to a human readable web site with further information.

 ## Monitor log  FIXME